softwareforgood/innocent_tech_app/README.md

 - [ ] Assigned your PR to Chelsey + Edith

 #### Slack
+One of our communication tools is Slack.
+You all are familiar with Slack since you all used it during your bootcamp.
-- [ ] Accepted invite to Apprentice Slack channel, #sfg-team channel, sfg-watercooler channel, forecastplanning channel
+- [ ] Accepted invite to Apprentice Slack channel, #sfg-team channel, sfg-watercooler channel, forecastplanning channel Software For Good team is excited to have you working with us, and would love to lear more about you all! :D
-- [ ] Introduce yourself on the Apprentice Slack channel!
-Post a wave, hi, etc. to the Apprentice Slack channel.
+- [ ] Introduce yourself on the #sfg-team Slack channel!
+Share your name, post a wave, pronouns, and your preferrred/favorite programming tool(Vim,Visual Studio Code, etc.)

 #### TailwindCSS
-The CSS Framework we will be using for this project is called TailwindCSS.
-We're using the library through the tailwindcss-rails gem.
+The CSS Framework we will be using for this project is called [TailwindCSS](https://tailwindcss.com/).
+We're using TailwindCSS through the [tailwindcss-rails gem](https://github.com/rails/tailwindcss-rails).
-More information on the framework can be found here: https://tailwindcss.com/ We recommend reading up on the documentation, and syntax some before beginning the first sprint.
+We recommend reading up on the  gem documentation, and Tailwindcss syntax some before beginning the first sprint.
-Setting up your local environment should install Tailwind for this application.
+When you set up your local environment, Tailwind will be installed for the application.

   ### Compiling w/ TailwindCSS
   To make sure you have the most up to date stylings, you will need to compile the code so Tailwind recognizes the new changes.